-The path to a GlassFish Server instance is servers/server/'instance-name, where instance-name is the name of the instance.
-For the DAS, instance-name is 'server and the path is servers/server/server.
+The path to a Eclipse GlassFish instance is servers/server/instance-name, where instance-name is the name of the instance.
+For the DAS, instance-name is server and the path is servers/server/server.

-For more information, see the following documentation: +
+For more information, see the following documentation:

-- \ The link:../reference-manual/dotted-names.html#GSRFM00268['dotted-names'(5ASC)] help page - \ link:monitoring.html#ghbaz[How the Monitoring Tree Structure Works] - \ link:overview.html#giusb[How Dotted Names Work for Configuration]
+- The dotted-names(5ASC) help page

+- How the Monitoring Tree Structure Works

+- How Dotted Names Work for Configuration

-If the URL to a REST resource for GlassFish Server monitoring or configuration data is opened in a web browser, the browser displays a web page that contains the following information about the resource:
+If the URL to a REST resource for Eclipse GlassFish monitoring or configuration data is opened in a web browser, the browser displays a web page that contains the following information about the resource: